 On a grey, damp October day an intrepid team of four began the collection.
 Very soon our buckets began to fill - had we got enough?
 After a morning's work we returned to base and found we had about 9kg of fruit.
 We counted out 100 chequers and these weighed 100g, so it seemed that we must have around 9000 chequers - probably enough.

 The fruit was transported north.
 This time they will probably be processed in a nursery in Northumberland.
 It is said that the seeds need 30 weeks' severe cold before they germinate.
-But with a bit of luck these chequers will produce healthy seedlings for planting out in Fineshade in a year's time.
+But with a bit of luck these chequers will produce healthy seedlings for planting out in Fineshade and elsewhere in Rockingham Forest in a year's time.

 To be continued!